-Posted in In the News on December 16, 2015
+Posted in Car Accident on December 16, 2015

 An investigation by Denver7 recently revealed a shocking truth about Colorado’s vehicles reselling: the state has sold dozens of automobiles that were under recall without having the necessary repairs performed or telling the buyers beforehand.

 So far, the state has sold 316 cars this year, but data from the National Highway Traffic Safety Administration showed that 65 of the cars sold have open recalls in the NHTSA database.

 Every one of the state’s eBay listings note in some way that every issue with the vehicle being sold is disclosed.
 All listings also feature the phrase “We don’t sell surprises!”

 Dennis Dunsmoor, Colorado Correctional Industries Director and the man in charge of the state eBay sales program, spoke to Denver7 team member John Ferrugia.

 It turns out that the maintenance records do not include incomplete recalls; this was confirmed by State Fleet Manager Scott Edwards.
 According to Edwards, the cars are sold “as-is” and it is up to buyers to perform due diligence before purchase.